Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Introduction

-Perhaps surprisingly, however, when taking the rule of avoidance into account in addition to eligibility, both the change from the \Song procedure to the First \Ming procedure and the change from the Second \Ming procedure to the First \Qing procedure could lead to more unfilled jobs and failure to prioritize high-levels.
-This can happen because these two types of constraints can interact in a unintuitive way, such that decisions that were made with the prioritization of high-levels in mind but without evaluating its interaction with the rule of avoidance could lead to worse outcomes in both measures.
+The theoretical framework allows us to compare the \Song, First, Second \Ming, First and Second \Qing procedures, despite the first involving preferences, the second arbitrary choices by bureaucrats, and the last three random draws.
+Our framework exploits the sequential nature of how all of the procedures are used in determining the final allocation, while being agnostic about the source of these orders.
+This can result in particularly robust conclusions, where comparisons of outcomes between random and deterministic procedures hold not in expectation, but in every realization of chance.
+As a result, it also allows us to isolate the effects of individual constraints, such as eligibility and rule of avoidance.

-The final change, from First to Second \Qing, was the only change motivated by the concern of unfilled jobs that the rule of avoidance introduced.
-It consisted of first matching candidates who had incompatible jobs within the assignment, and only after that matching the remaining ones.
-We show that this change unambiguously reduces the number of unfilled jobs, without affecting the prioritization of high-levels.
-While the extent to which the problems related to unfilled jobs and prioritization of high-levels depend crucially on the specific combinations of candidates, jobs, and their regions and degree types, we provide anecdotal indications that minimizing unfilled jobs was a concern, and that in particular the change from First to Second \Qing might have reduced the likelihood that a candidate was left unmatched.
+When compatibility is defined solely by eligibility, the historical sequence of reforms largely moved in the intended direction.
+The transition from the \Song to the First \Ming procedure reduced the incidence of unfilled jobs and improved the assignment of high-level candidates to high-level posts.
+Although the introduction of lots-drawing in the Second \Ming temporarily weakened these properties, subsequent reforms under the \Qing dynasty restored them: both the First and Second \Qing procedures perform better along these dimensions while retaining public randomization (see Propositions~\ref{prop:CardinalEfficiencyAllProceduresCMinus} and~\ref{prop:AssortativenessAllProceduresCMinus}).

-Finally, we make a small modification of Second \Qing procedure, resulting in a simple procedure that produces matchings randomly, and under certain assumptions, matches the maximum number of candidates to jobs for any realization of chance.
-Random assignments, often subject to some types of constraints, are often used in real-life.
-Examples include allocating refugees to hosting families who have facility constraints \citep{andersson2017assigning}, assigning judges who have different specializations to cases \citep{thorley2020randomness}, and public house allocation with size differences \citep{arnosti2020design}.
-Randomness in the form of drawing lots has also been proposed by political scientists to distribute positions within the European Commission among member states \citep{buchstein2009randomizing,berger2020prevent}.
-Our new procedure can be applied when matchings need to be produced randomly in a simple and transparent way.
+Once the rule of avoidance is taken into account in addition to eligibility, however, this pattern no longer holds.
+The same reforms—from the \Song to the First \Ming and from the Second \Ming to the First \Qing—can lead to more unfilled jobs and weaker prioritization of high-levels.
+These reversals arise from nontrivial interactions between eligibility and avoidance constraints, and show that reforms motivated by qualification-based considerations alone can produce worse outcomes once regional restrictions are respected (Theorem~\ref{prop:FromSongToMingOneLessAssortative}).